 Just a drizzle of dark chocolate really takes these treats to the next level.

-You can choose to coat the entire top of the rice krispie treats with the chocolate/peanut butter mixture, or just drizzle it over the top for a fun design.
+You can choose to coat the entire top of the Healthy Peanut Butter Rice Krispie treats with the chocolate/peanut butter mixture, or just drizzle it over the top for a fun design.

 Both are delicious, it just depends on how much chocolate you want in each bite!